 Back to the jungle today: the Multum Ha Cenote and the Mayan city of Coba.

 Today, ride through several small Mayan communities and through more of the dense Yucatán jungle.
 See if you can spot an Oriole nest or a Yucatán Jay.
 Dive into the Multum Ha Cenote, which (unlike the previous cenotes) is completely underground and so retains incredibly deep crystalline waters.
 After lunch at the cenote, ride to explore the ruins of Coba, one of the most socially and politically powerful Mayan cities in the Yucatán.
 A dense network of raised stone walkways connect its structures as well as its sculpted Stelae, which depicted life in the city at the time.
 Explore a bit, then hop into the van to shuttle to the beachside town of Tulum.
-40.8 miles / 603' elevation
+Dinner's on your own tonight, with plenty of great local restaurants to choose from.
+40 miles / 603' elevation

 Ride to Tulum on the Caribbean coast, then to the UNESCO World Heritage Site, the Biosphere Reserve of Sian Ka'an.